puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_reserved.markdown

 * You cannot use the name of any existing [resource type][type_ref] or [function][func_ref] as the name of a function.
 * You cannot use the name of any existing [resource type][type_ref] as the name of a defined type.
 * You _shouldn't_ use the name of any existing data type (e.g. integer) as the name of a defined type, as this will make it inconvenient to interact with.
-(You can't directly reference a resource of that type with only its upper cased name --- instead of writing a resource reference like `Integer[title]`, you would have to use `Resource[integer, title]`.)
+(You can't directly reference a resource of that defined type with only its uppercased name --- instead of writing a resource reference like `Integer[title]`, you would have to use `Resource[integer, title]`.)

 Reserved Class Names
 -----